hawkw/hawkw.github.io/index.md

 # eliza weisman

+Welcome to Eliza's website &mdash; on the Internet!

+## About Me

 I'm a [programmer](#code), a computer enthusiast, an occasional [artist](/portfolio), and a ["neural oscillator of uncertain significance"][oscillator], operating out of California's San Francisco